kaen2891/voice_conversion_ijcnn2020/README.md

 # Sample results
+The first column is Source voice, second is Target voice, and Last is Predicted voice

-## Domain is Girl's voice
+## First domain voice : Girl

+### When the target voice is Man's voice.
-Saying 'Three'
+#### Saying 'Three'

 <audio controls="controls">
   Girl to Man (source)